oracle/pgql-lang/pages/pgql-1.3-spec.md

 +------------------------+
 ```

-Here again, both occurances of `u` are the same variable, as well as both occurances of `p1` and both occurances of `p2`.
+Here again, both occurrences of `u` are the same variable, as well as both occurrences of `p1` and both occurrences of `p2`.

 ### Binding an element multiple times